How it all began

 While Andrew did not know Mrs Brown he was appalled by the apparent ease in which the world had left her behind.
 Neighbours had watched piles of mail, store catalogues and newspapers build up at her front door but they did nothing.

-Widespread local and national media interest followed and it was this coverage that prompted Andrew to suggest a ‘National Check on Your Neighbour Day’ in a Letter to the Editor of The Age published on 17th March 2003.
+Widespread local and national media interest followed and it was this coverage that prompted Andrew to suggest a ‘National Check on Your Neighbour Day’ in a Letter to the Editor of The Melbourne Age in 2003.

 Andrew was inspired by his late grandparents and his own neighbour – 83 year old Clive Tayler of Albert Park.
 An active resident in the street Clive mowed the nature strips of his neighbours, picked up the rubbish and recycling bins on Monday mornings, mended loose gate and fence pickets and took care of the odd jobs which needed to be done.

-Always good humoured, gentle and kind Clive was was never intrusive – proving you can be a great neighbour without actually becoming intimately involved in other people’s lives.
-Clive Tayler died peacefully at the age of 91 in November 2007, survived by his partner of 15 years Joan Nicholas.
+Always good humoured, gentle and kind Clive was never intrusive – proving you can be a great neighbour without actually becoming intimately involved in other people’s lives.

 So Andrew’s concept was refined, renamed and on Sunday 30th March 2003 the first Neighbour Day was observed.

-Since 2003 the evolution of Neighbour Day has been quite remarkable.
-What started as a warning to check on elderly neighbours has grown into a much wider annual celebration of strong communities and friendly streets.
+Since 2003 Neighbour Day has progressed from a reminder to connect with elderly neighbours to an annual celebration of strong communities and friendly streets.
 People of all ages participate because everyone, everywhere is a neighbour no matter where you live or your personal circumstances.

-Not only do residents hold barbecues and street parties on front lawns and in the car parks of apartment complexes to celebrate but councils and other local government bodies hold major festivals and community events!
+Not only do residents and office colleagues hold barbecues and street parties on front lawns and in the car parks of business areas to celebrate, councils and other local government bodies also hold major festivals and community events!